libp2p/js-libp2p-stardust/PROTOCOL.md

 After that the normal libp2p dialing flow is happening between A and B
 ```

-# Choices and explanations

-## Why not use libp2p's built-in switch instead of microswitch?

-- Complexity: Dynamic injection isn't a thing yet, and any other solution would be a complete mess
-- Performance: As stardust will mainly be used over wss:// there is no need to add another layer of SECIO on top of that (connections between peers are verified and protected by SECIO anyways)

 ## Crypto challenge

 - Using a signature challenge would make the client sign anything the server gives it